Can Machines Philosophize?: Machines: Like or unlike humans?

-Here, we design and implement a novel methodological framework to quantify the degree to which the philosophical positions held by machines mirror those of humans.
-First, we devise a general protocol to instruct large-language, generative AI models to impersonate a \emph{population} of humans, reflecting the diverse backgrounds and beliefs of individuals.
-Second, we apply this protocol to compare the philosophical positions endorsed by a population of humans with those endorsed by the corresponding population of machines.
-As a case study, we consider the philosophical debate on scientific realism \cite{Psillos1991} --- a century-long inquiry into the relationship between science and reality --- owing to its central role in the philosophy of science along with its interdisciplinary relevance attested by the engagement of philosophers and scientists alike.
 Our findings indicate that a population of machines holds beliefs that are, on average, quite similar to those held by the population of humans, differing only by a few percent.
 As compared to humans, however, machines exhibit a slightly less pronounced inclination toward scientific realism and significantly more coherent philosophical views.
 We additionally identify common patterns underlying human and machine populations when confronted with the philosophical challenges raised by the realism debate.
-Overall, our analysis unveils the ability of machines to imitate humans when addressing complex issues, possibly paving the way for the introduction of AI-assisted approaches in the rapidly emerging field of experimental philosophy.
+Overall, our analysis unveils the ability of machines to imitate human populations when addressing complex issues, possibly paving the way for the introduction of AI-assisted approaches in the empirical social sciences.